Tumacácori National Historical Park

-Tumacácori National Historical Park is open!
-The National Park Service is still welcoming visitors to wander the mission grounds and visit the historical church.
+Tumacácori National Historical Park is open and the National Park Service is welcoming visitors to wander the mission grounds and visit the historical church.

 Tumacácori – pronounced too-muh-ka-koh-ree – has been in the public purview since 1908 when it was declared a National Monument by President Theodore Roosevelt.
 Initially managed by the National Forest Service, it was taken over by the National Park Service in 1916 and in 1966 placed on the National Register of Historic Places.